nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![Class_TrainingSessionEditState.png](Images/Class_TrainingSessionEditState.png)

+### Goals

+Goals allow users to set specific objectives within the application.
+Users can add goals using the `add-goal <description> <date> <time>` command and view a list of all current goals via list-goal.
+Goals can also be deleted by their unique IDs using the `delete-goal <goal ID>` command.
+This feature provides users with a clear structure for setting, tracking, and managing their fitness objectives.
+Goals are stored separately from training sessions and are accessible as a distinct list.

+### Mood Log

+The Mood Log feature allows users to record and monitor their emotional well-being over time.
+Users can add a mood entry with a description and view a list of all mood logs.
+Mood entries can be deleted to allow for privacy or to remove outdated logs.
+This feature helps users maintain a mental health record alongside their physical fitness data.

+### Food Intake

+The FoodTracker class enables users to log, view, and delete food entries.
+Each entry records a food item's name, quantity, and calorie count.
+This data is used to calculate total calorie intake, which can be viewed as a summary.
+The functionality supports daily nutritional monitoring, helping users align their diet with fitness goals.

+### Water Intake

+Water intake tracking helps users monitor their daily hydration.
+Users can add entries with the amount of water consumed, view a list of past entries, and delete specific records if needed.
+This feature aids in maintaining a balanced hydration level, which is essential for overall health and fitness performance.

 ### Points Calculation

 The **points calculation feature** is a significant part of the `ExerciseStation` system.
 It allows for the calculation